peterkhe1999/CheatSheet/OSEP/README.md

 A PowerShell download cradle running in **SYSTEM** integrity level context does not have a proxy configuration set and may fail to call back to our C2 infrastructure.

-=> create a proxy configuration for the built-in SYSTEM account, i.e., copy a configuration from a standard user account on the system.
+=> Create a proxy configuration for the built-in SYSTEM account, i.e., copy a configuration from a standard user account.

-Proxy settings for each user are stored in the registry at the following path:
+Proxy settings for each user are stored in the registry at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\InternetSettings`
-`HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\InternetSettings`

-When navigating the registry, the HKEY_CURRENT_USER registry hive is mapped according to the user trying to access it, but when navigating the registry as SYSTEM, no such registry hive exists.
+When navigating the registry, the **HKEY_CURRENT_USER** registry hive is mapped according to the user trying to access it, but when navigating the registry as SYSTEM, no such registry hive exists.

-The **HKEY_USERS** registry hive always exists and contains the content of all user HKEY_CURRENT_USER registry hives split by their respective SIDs.
-Map the HKEY_USERS registry hive with the **New-PSDrive**
+The **HKEY_USERS** registry hive always exists and contains the content of all user HKEY_CURRENT_USER registry hives split by their respective SIDs. => Map the HKEY_USERS registry hive with the **New-PSDrive**

-The HKEY_USERS hive contains the hives of all users on the computer, including SYSTEM and other local service accounts, which we want to avoid.

-The registry hives are divided and named after the SIDs of existing users.
 Any SID starting with "**S-1-5-21-**" is a user account exclusive of built-in accounts.

-To obtain a valid user hive, loop through all top level entries of the HKEY_USERS until we find one with a matching SID.
-Once we find one, we can filter out the lower 10 characters leaving only the SID, while omitting the HKEY_USERS string.

 ```pwsh
 New-PSDrive -Name HKU -PSProvider Registry -Root HKEY_USERS | Out-Null